-- has applied for Trauma Cover as an option to Life Cover, we will pay the Death Benefit under Life Cover - has applied for stand alone Trauma Cover or Trauma Cover with optional TPD Cover, we will pay the Limited Death Benefit of \$10,000.
+- has applied for Trauma Cover as an option to Life Cover, we will pay the Interim Cover Benefit for Life Cover - has applied for stand alone Trauma Cover or Trauma Cover with optional TPD Cover, we will pay the Limited Death Benefit of \$10,000.

-The certification of a trauma condition is required by a medical practitioner and must be agreed to by ING Life's medical adviser.
+The diagnosis and certification of the trauma condition must be made by a medical practitioner and agreed to by ING Life's medical adviser.